Jaacky/Prosion/README.md

-# Prosion
+# Visualyze

-A visual of your progress.
+Visualize your progress.